sroehling/MailShredder/MessageDeletionBehavior.md

 * **DA11** - While stepping through and confirming each messages's deletion, provide a "page number" for how many confirmation have been done (e.g. "1 of 5").
 This will keep the user "in control" to confirm how many messages have been deleted and are remaining (and perhaps not just hit the "Delete All" button).

+* DA12 - If the user deletes a large number of messages, get a second confirmation to proceed.

+* DA13 - In the delete confirmation view, provide a description of the deletion behavior, so the user has feedback on what is about to occur.